 Soufflè cheesecake!
-I’ve yet to eat a cheesecake such as this.
-Mere words are not enough for this cake.
-I remember in one of his books, Gordon Ramsay, before sharing his New York Cheesecake recipe, stated that if there’s one thing Americans have got right, it’s their New York Cheesecake.
-As I read those words I vividly recall saying to myself, if New York Cheesecake had a mentor the Soufflè Cheesecake has got to be it!
+I’ve yet to eat a cheesecake such as this – mere words are not enough for this cake.
+I recall, in one of his books, Gordon Ramsay, before sharing his New York Cheesecake recipe, stated that if there’s one thing Americans have got right, it’s their New York Cheesecake.
+As I read those words I vividly remember saying to myself, if New York Cheesecake had a guru Japanese Cheesecake, otherwise known as Soufflè Cheesecake has got to be it!

 It is my favourite of ALL cheesecakes.
-While it’s also a baked cheesecake, it leads in the category of soft, delicate and light.
-It’s unbelievably creamy yet not dense on the palette, beautifully melting with every mouthful just like a soufflé.
-It falls in the no-base variety and is satisfaction on a cake plate eaten as is, with a light dusting of confectioners sugar and nothing else.
+While also a baked cheesecake, it leads in the category of soft, delicate and light.
+Unbelievably creamy yet not dense on the palette, it effortlessly melts with every mouthful just like a soufflé.
+It falls in the no-base variety and is satisfaction on a cake plate with a light dusting of confectioners sugar and nothing else.
 That being said though, if you wanted to turn into something extra special, you could serve it with fresh berries or a berry compote.

-I love this cake.
+Did I mention that I love this cake?
 It’s dreamy.
-The first time I made it for Enrico it was our second wedding anniversary and he loved it so much that we finished it at breakfast.
-On our way back that afternoon from our outing, he told me how he’d never eaten something so wonderful and how he wishes he had saved a piece for dessert.
-As soon as we arrived home, I grabbed my apron and sought to make his little dream come true.
-I fondly remember us sitting at opposite ends of each other, during dessert and just smiling, not saying a word but simply brimming with glee.
-It’s astonishing how a cake could bring that much happiness to two people but this cake delivers every single time.
+The first time I made it for Enrico was on our second wedding anniversary and he fell in love!
+So in love that we it at breakfast.
+On our way back that afternoon from our outing, he told me that he’d never eaten something so wonderful and that he wished he’d saved a piece for dessert.
+As soon as we arrived home, I grabbed my apron and sought to make his sweet dream come true.
+That evening I fondly remember us sitting at opposite ends of each other during dessert and just smiling, not saying a word but simply brimming with glee.
+It’s astonishing that a cake could bring that much happiness to two people but this cake delivers every single time.

 Here’s wishing you an extra sweet Valentines Day!

 A special Valentines wish to my Darling Mum.
 Mum, Happy Valentines Day!
-Even though you’re spending it in hospital, know that you are surrounded by so much love, today and always.
 A big kiss!
-We love you.
+We love You.

 - 200g cream cheese